Karyn Kusama: 1996–2009: Girlfight, Æon Flux, and Jennifer's Body

 In 2005, Kusama directed her second film, Æon Flux, a Paramount Pictures studio production that starred Charlize Theron and had a budget of US$62,000,000.
 The film had been ushered through production by Paramount studio chief Sherry Lansing but during production Lansing left, which resulted in the film being recut and reworked, with significant changes from Kusama's original vision.
 Following this experience, Kusama said she would never again work on a film in which she doesn't have control of the final cut.
-The film was largely panned by critics and grossed $52 million worldwide, putting Kusama's career on ice for years afterwards.
+The film was largely panned by critics and grossed $52 million worldwide, putting Kusama's career in limbo for years afterwards.

 In 2009, Kusama directed the horror film Jennifer's Body, which was written by Diablo Cody and starred Megan Fox and Amanda Seyfried in the lead roles.
 The film grossed approximately US$31,000,000 on a budget of around US$16,000,000.
 Despite its box office success, the film received mixed reviews from critics upon its release but has since become a cult classic.
 The film was critically reassessed over time as a "forgotten feminist classic".
 According to Cody, the film was marketed incorrectly by executives who focused their efforts on the young male audience.
 In regards to the reappraisals of the film, Kusama credited its "distinctly female perspective," stating she had intended to make a film where young women could see themselves represented.
 Kusama has since described working on both Æon Flux and Jennifer's Body as "learning experiences," wherein she learned how to navigate the Hollywood studio system.